Main usage of Novae¶

 AnnData object with n_obs × n_vars = 53913 × 346 obs: 'cell_id', 'transcript_counts', 'control_probe_counts', 'control_codeword_counts', 'unassigned_codeword_counts', 'total_counts', 'cell_area', 'nucleus_area', 'region', 'slide_id', 'technology' var: 'gene_ids', 'feature_types', 'genome', 'n_cells' uns: 'log1p', 'neighbors', 'novae_tissue', 'spatial_neighbors', 'spatialdata_attrs', 'umap' obsm: 'X_pca', 'X_umap', 'spatial' layers: 'counts' obsp: 'connectivities', 'distances', 'spatial_connectivities', 'spatial_distances'

-Since we now work on mouse brain data, we'll load the brain model, as below.
+Since we are now working on mouse brain data, we'll load the brain model, as shown below.

 Reminder: for human tissues, you can use the "MICS-Lab/novae-human-0"